-The United Arab Emirates (UAE) is a federation of seven semiautonomous emirates with a resident population of approximately 9.4 million, of whom an estimated 11 percent are citizens.
+The United Arab Emirates is a federation of seven semiautonomous emirates with a resident population of approximately 9.7 million, of whom an estimated 11 percent are citizens.
 The rulers of the seven emirates constitute the Federal Supreme Council, the country’s highest legislative and executive body.
 The council selects a president and a vice president from its membership, and the president appoints the prime minister and cabinet.
 Sheikh Khalifa bin Zayed Al Nahyan, ruler of Abu Dhabi emirate, is president, although Crown Prince Mohammed bin Zayed Al Nahyan of Abu Dhabi exercises most executive authority.
 The emirates are under patriarchal rule with political allegiance defined by loyalty to tribal leaders, leaders of the individual emirates, and leaders of the federation.
-A limited, appointed electorate participates in periodic elections for the partially elected Federal National Council (FNC), a consultative body that examines, reviews, and recommends changes to legislation and may discuss topics for legislation.
-The last election was in October, when appointed voters elected 20 FNC members.
+A limited, appointed electorate participates in periodic elections for the partially elected Federal National Council, a consultative body that examines, reviews, and recommends changes to legislation and may discuss topics for legislation.
+The last election was in October 2019, when appointed voters elected 20 Federal National Council members.
 Citizens may express their concerns directly to their leaders through traditional consultative mechanisms such as the open majlis (forum).

-Civilian authorities maintained effective control over the security forces.
 Each emirate maintained a local police force called a general directorate, which was officially a branch of the federal Ministry of Interior.
 All emirate-level general directorates of police enforced their respective emirate’s laws autonomously.
 They also enforced federal laws within their emirate in coordination with each other under the federal ministry.
 The federal government maintained federal armed forces under the Ministry of Defense for external security.
+Civilian authorities maintained effective control over the security forces.
+There were reports that security forces committed some abuses.

-Significant human rights issues included allegations of torture in detention; arbitrary arrest and detention, including incommunicado detention, by government agents; political prisoners; government interference with privacy rights; undue restrictions on free expression and the press, including criminalization of libel, censorship, and internet site blocking; substantial interference with the rights of peaceful assembly and freedom of association; the inability of citizens to choose their government in free and fair elections; and criminalization of same sex sexual activity, although no cases were publicly reported during the year.
-The government did not permit workers to join independent unions and did not effectively prevent physical and sexual abuse of foreign domestic servants and other migrant workers.
+Significant human rights issues included: torture in detention; arbitrary arrest and detention, including incommunicado detention, by government agents; political prisoners; government interference with privacy rights; undue restrictions on free expression and the press, including criminalization of libel, censorship, and Internet site blocking; substantial interference with the rights of peaceful assembly and freedoms of expression and association; the inability of citizens to choose their government in free and fair elections; and criminalization of same-sex sexual activity, although no cases were publicly reported during the year.
+The government did not permit workers to freely associate, bargain collectively, or join independent unions and did not effectively prevent physical and sexual abuse of foreign domestic servants and other migrant workers.

 The government investigated, prosecuted, and punished officials who committed abuses.
 There were no public reports of impunity involving officials, but there was also no publicly available information on whether authorities investigated complaints of police abuses, including prison conditions and mistreatment.